oguzhan-dogru/RL_PID_Tuning/README.md

 (KP, TAU, MV, CV)MIN, (KP, TAU, MV, CV)MAX (double): Lower and upper limits for the constraints.<br />
 self.setpoint (double list): In the 'Worker class'.

+Feel free to open issues or send pull requests if you find any bugs.

 Some references for asynchronous RL, constrained RL, etc.
 + RL-based Tracking with Constrained Filtering: O. Dogru, R. Chiplunkar, and B. Huang, “Reinforcement learning with constrained uncertain reward function through particle filtering,” IEEE Transactions on Industrial Electronics, 2021.